Vokerlee/How-to-create-EXE-file/README.md

     WORD    Characteristics;
 }
 ```
-Here the description of each field:
+Here is the description of each field:
 ```C++
 // =================================================================================================================
 Machine = IMAGE_FILE_MACHINE_I386    // The minimal level of machine, which can execute the program.